Wilmer Flores Player Props: Giants vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is ninth in the league with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Mariners pitching staff ranks ninth in MLB.

-- The Mariners have the ninth-ranked team ERA across all MLB pitching staffs (3.95).
+- The Mariners have the ninth-ranked team ERA among all league pitching staffs (3.92).

-- Woo (1-1 with a 4.37 ERA and 32 strikeouts in 22 2/3 innings pitched) makes the start for the Mariners, his sixth of the season.
+- Milone (0-0) pitches for the Mariners to make his second start this season.

-- In his most recent outing on Wednesday against the Washington Nationals, the right-hander went five innings, giving up one earned run while surrendering six hits.
+- In his most recent appearance on Saturday, April 15, the left-hander tossed 4 2/3 innings against the Colorado Rockies, allowing one earned run while surrendering three hits.

-- The 23-year-old has a 4.37 ERA and 12.7 strikeouts per nine innings across five games this season, while allowing a batting average of .244 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.